 When it comes to siding, this exterior material layer offers the building protection to ward off moisture as well as hot and cold temperatures to keep your place safe from the outdoor elements.
 However, rot and decay from negligence, pests, and age can quickly leave your building exposed.

 There are many different types of siding out on the market.
 Wood siding has been a popular choice for centuries as people enjoy the natural look of wood while taking advantage of its benefits as it can come in clapboards and beveled siding.
+There’s even wood roofing options like cedar shakes or cedar shingles.
 The durability and strength of the siding will be based on the type of clapboard wood that was used.

 Many people delay getting new wood siding when one or two boards are rotted out because it can be hard to match new materials to the wood species and the same look of the existing siding.
 However, by waiting to replace the one or two rotten boards, this problem can lead to more significant damage in time.

 Signs You Should Replace Your Rotted Wood Siding